 - Private information, such as medical information that can be readily identified with individuals, even if the information was not specifically

 collected for the study in question.
-Research on cell lines or DNA samples that can be associated with individuals fall into this category.
+Research on cell lines or DNA samples that can be associated with individuals falls into this category.

 Please visit the Office of Human Subject Research Protection for more information.